 The ICAP complements IRAS’ Enhanced Taxpayer Relationship (ETR) Programme, as well as other programmes such as our Advance Pricing Arrangement (APA) and Income Tax Advance Ruling system to provide tax certainty to MNEs.

-If you have enquiries, you may email us at [email protected].
+If you have enquiries on the ICAP, you may email us at [email protected].

-Does IRAS’ participation in the ICAP mean MNEs with a presence in Singapore must participate in the ICAP?
+Does IRAS’ participation in the ICAP mean MNE groups with a presence in Singapore must participate in the ICAP?

-No. As the ICAP is a voluntary programme, IRAS’ participation does not mean that MNEs with a presence in Singapore will automatically participate in the ICAP.
+No. As the ICAP is a voluntary programme, IRAS’ participation does not mean that MNE groups with a presence in Singapore will automatically participate in the ICAP.

 How will taxpayers know which jurisdictions are participating in the ICAP?